AlRo-Engineer/confectionery_store/README.md

     php artisan serve
     ```

-After running these commands, you should be able to access the application at `http://localhost:8000`.
+After running these commands, you should be able to access the application on your local environment.

 ## Contributing